bic-berkeley/psych-214-fall-2016/introducing_nipype.rst

     >>> mlab.run()
     <...>

-If ``nipype`` does not have the right command to start MATLAB, this will fail with an error.
+If Nipype does not have the right command to start MATLAB, this will fail with an error.
 We can set the command to start MATLAB like this:

 .. nbplot::